resnet-us/hers-diagnostic-schema/docs/web/about.md

-A schema for detailed diagnostic outputs from RESNET Accredited HERS software tools.
+A schema for detailed diagnostic outputs from RESNET(r) Accredited HERS(r) software tools.